J-DubApps/get-chat-cmd/README.md

    - `YOUR_OPENAI_API_KEY` with your actual OpenAI API key
    - `YOUR_ANTHROPIC_API_KEY` with your actual OpenAI API key

+   **Note**:   If you primarily only use Openrouter.ai as your API gateway, the OpenAI and Anthropic
+               models can be called through "openrouter/model-name" as well.
+You'd simply modify the "get-chat-cmd2/3" functions accordingly.
+               See [this link](https://openrouter.ai/models) for Openrouter models available.

 3. Import the functions into your current PowerShell session:

 ```powershell